StephenDHYang/UGBS-pytorch/README.md

 # Exploring the User Guidance for More Accurate Building Segmentation

 This repo is the official PyTorch implementation of **Exploring the User Guidance for More Accurate Building Segmentation from High-Resolution Remote Sensing Images** ([paper link](https://www.sciencedirect.com/science/article/pii/S1569843223004338)).
-Currently, we only provide the test code and related models, and the full code will be released soon.

 ##  1. Requirements